jarradbattaglia/SE577-SoftwareArch/deliverable_2/choosing-game-state-database.md

 - Freely able to move to other services compared to vendor options, and potentially cheaper than managed options
 - Great performance and constantly updated with new features, with a large community and plugins
-- It is ACID compliant, while being more performant than NOSQL counterparts and other SQL databases, with SQL query language being more well known.
+- It is ACID compliant, while being more performant than NOSQL counterparts and other SQL databases for relational queries, with SQL query language being  well known.
 - Easy to move to other SQL technologies, even managed ones if we so choose
 - Tables are structured with built in data integrity options and offer options for unstructured data like JSON
 - Large community of documentation and frequent updates

 Negative Consequences: